What care options are available?

 This option allows you to remain fully independent.
 You usually have your own self-contained, secure flat which allows you to stay active and go out as and when you want to.
 However, you can enjoy the added benefit of carers available to provide support when you need it.

-This option works by supporting individuals in their own home with whatever they need.
+This option works by supporting individuals in their own homes with whatever they need.
 It could be something as simple as helping with domestic chores, such as preparing and cooking meals, personal care, dressing and medication management, or making sure that pets are fed.
 Each person is different and will require a different level of care suitable for their needs.

-similar to residential care, but with supervision by a registered nurse, who is available 24/7 to provide and administer medical treatment.
+This is similar to residential care, but with supervision by a registered nurse, who is available 24/7 to provide and administer medical treatment.

 Additional resources and help

-As one of the leading care homes and at home care providers in Kent, Birchwood provides a team of highly skilled people to provide care both in our residential home in Speldhurst and for those in their own home through our Care Services team in and around Tunbridge Wells, Tonbridge and Sevenoaks.
+As one of the leading care homes and at-home care providers in Kent, Birchwood provides a team of highly skilled people to provide care both in our residential home in Speldhurst and for those in their own homes through our Care Services team in and around Tunbridge Wells, Tonbridge and Sevenoaks.
 They are genuinely caring people who go the extra mile, day in, day out.
 With the guidance of the Birchwood Promise, the team look after our clients in the same way they would like to be looked after.

 Other articles you may like

 - Armistice Day and Remembrance Sunday 2023The weekend of November 11 marked the annual Armistice Day and Remembrance Sunday memorial in the UK and Commonwealth.
 Birchwood Care Services joined the nation in honouring members of the armed forces who died in the line of duty during the First World War and beyond.